-Flood insurance policies from the federal government can be bought directly from an insurance company.
+Flood insurance policies from the federal government are available from an insurance company.
 Almost 100 insurance companies document and service NFIP policies.

 As we have mentioned, there is a 30-day waiting period before a flood insurance policy takes charge so you should not wait until the last minute to buy it.

-The NFIP policy maximums are not enough to fully cover some people’s property so a growing number of private insurance companies have started also giving excess or extra flood policies that are intended to offer protection from water damage to homeowners policy above the coverage provided by the NFIP policies.
+The NFIP policy maximums are not enough to fully cover some people’s property so a growing number of private insurance companies are also giving excess or extra flood policies that offer protection from water damage to homeowners policy above the coverage provided by the NFIP policies.
 Some insurance companies are also beginning to give “first dollar” flood policies.